Violin Sonata (Franck): Structure

 The work is cyclic in nature, all the movements sharing common thematic threads.
 Themes from one movement reappear in subsequent movements, but usually transformed.
 Franck had adapted this technique from Franz Liszt—his friend, and Cosima von Bülow's father.
 Vincent d'Indy described the Sonata as "the first and purest model of the cyclical use of themes in sonata form", and referred to it as "this true musical monument".

 The movements alternate between slow and fast.

+In the first movement, the gentle and sweetly reflective rocking theme, introduced by the violin after a short introduction by the piano, is the thematic core of the entire work.
+Franck originally intended it as a slow movement, but Ysaÿe preferred a slightly quicker tempo, and convinced Franck to mark it Allegretto.

+The turbulent second movement is sometimes considered the real opening movement, with the Allegretto ben moderato serving as a long introduction.

+The third movement is improvisatory in nature, and free in both structure and expression.

+In the final movement, the main melody is heard in canonic imitation between the instruments, and recurs in a rondo-like manner to a triumphant and soaring conclusion.
+James Harding described the movement as "a magnificent example of canonic writing, simple, majestic and irresistible in its ample, beautifully wrought proportions".

 Transcriptions

 Jean-Pierre Rampal made a transcription for flute and piano that is still performed frequently.
 The Violin Sonata in A also exists in versions for cello; viola; double bass; oboe; clarinet; alto saxophone; tuba; organ with choir; violin and strings; and violin and orchestra most famously recorded by Leonid Kogan.
-A version for piano duet by the pianist and composer Alfred Cortot has been recorded several times, who also made a version for solo piano.
+A version for piano duet by the pianist and composer Alfred Cortot has been recorded several times.
+Cortot also made a version for solo piano.

 The setting for cello and piano was the only alternative version sanctioned by Franck.
 This was created by the renowned cellist Jules Delsart.
 After thorough historical study based on reliable documents, Delsart's transcription for cello where the piano part remains the same as in the violin sonata was published by G. Henle Verlag as an Urtext edition.
 Based on oral history by Pablo Casals and a letter written by Antoine Ysaye, Eugène Ysaÿe's son, it has often been speculated that the work was first conceived as a sonata for cello and piano, and only later reset for violin and piano when the commission from Eugène Ysaÿe arrived.